 iPhone 14 series: Design should resemble its predecessors

-As Apple analyst Ming-Chi Kuo first suggested, the non-Pro iPhone models "will likely use last year's A15 or a variant of it" while the Pro models will be equipped with the new A16 chip.
-Gurman added that in addition to trying to differentiate the Pro models, the global chip shortage may have also contributed to this decision.
-In addition, Gurman mentioned that he expects the new "iPhone 14 Max" to be available for at least $200 less than the only current 6.7-inch iPhone option, the iPhone 13 Pro Max.
+As Apple analyst Ming-Chi Kuo first suggested, the non-Pro iPhone models will "likely use last year's A15 or a variant of it," while the Pro models will feature the new A16 chip.
+Gurman added that, in addition to trying to differentiate the Pro models, the global chip shortage may have contributed to this decision.
+Furthermore, Gurman mentioned that he expects the new iPhone 14 Max to be available for at least $200 less than the only current 6.7-inch iPhone option, the iPhone 13 Pro Max.
 Gurman also reiterated other rumors that the iPhone 14 models will have a very similar design to the iPhone 12 and iPhone 13 models.
-In addition, there will be "a new notch on the Pro models," which includes a pill-shaped notch for Face ID and a circular notch for the camera, as well as "larger camera bumps to accommodate new sensors."
+There is also “a new notch on the Pro models,” which includes a pill-shaped notch for Face ID and a circular notch for the camera, as well as “larger camera bumps to accommodate new sensors.”

 Has Apple acquired 17 satellites?

-Gurman also claims that Apple is still working on equipping the iPhone with satellite connection functions.
-Allegedly, Apple wanted to introduce the feature with the iPhone 13 models.
-However, the new functionality could now be available for the iPhone 14 range this year.
-The satellite connection can be used to report emergencies and send short texts to emergency contacts when cellular service is not available.
-The rumor is said to be supported by the fact that satellite company Globalstar Inc. has entered into an agreement to purchase 17 satellites to support "continuous satellite services" for a "potential" unnamed customer that has paid the company hundreds of millions of dollars.
-Gurman recently reported that the Apple Watch will also be equipped with a satellite connection in 2022 or 2023.
+Gurman also claims that Apple is still working on adding satellite connectivity to the iPhone.
+Apple reportedly planned to introduce the feature with the iPhone 13 models, but the new functionality could now be available for the iPhone 14 series this year.
+Satellite connectivity will allow for emergency notifications and short texts to emergency contacts when cellular service is unavailable.
+Supporting the rumor is the fact that satellite company Globalstar Inc. has reached an agreement to purchase 17 satellites to support "continuous satellite services" for a "potential" unnamed customer who has paid the company hundreds of millions of dollars.
+Gurman recently reported that the Apple Watch will also be equipped with satellite connectivity in 2022 or 2023.
 (Photo by manae / Bigstockphoto)